 - Spread the word about this effort and take the pledge

 - Assist the Family of Trees in the creation of a fundraising campaign to raise funds for gravel beds-trees, youth stipends.

 Congratulations to all the nominees in this category.
 Check out their work for more examples of collaborative approaches to environmental work:

 Michael Chaney's Interview

 I’ve been an idea generator, a pollinator, and someone who believes in equity and access for all… If we invest in the community, we are investing in ourselves.

 About the Critical Collaborator Category

-The Critical Collaborator Award recognizes an individual who has dedicated their career to creating a lasting impact on the environment through partnership and addressing environmental challenges.
+The Critical Collaborator Award recognizes an individual who has dedicated their career to creating a lasting impact on the environment, environmental health, or environmental justice through partnership and addressing environmental challenges.